grace-ac/grace-ac.github.io/_posts/2026-03-26-DNA-extractions.md

 | Eelgrass + Filtered seawater | EFSW           | 8                           | Yes                           |

 ### samples
-(0.45um filters)[https://www.thermofisher.com/order/catalog/product/130-4020PK?SID=srch-hj-130-4020] that I filtered the water from each individual replicate (n=40) through.
+[0.45um filters](https://www.thermofisher.com/order/catalog/product/130-4020PK?SID=srch-hj-130-4020) that I filtered the water from each individual replicate (n=40) through.
 The filters were stored in -80C originally at FHL, but then brought down to UW last month, and have been in the FTR -80C since then.

 ### DNA Extraction
 Following similar protocols from when I worked on the Eelgrass and Eelgrass wasting disease project, I processed half of the 0.45um filter from each sample.

-I followed the protocol from (ZymoBIOMICS DNA MiniPrep Kit (D4300))[https://www.zymoresearch.com/products/zymobiomics-dna-miniprep-kit], and used the (Roberts Lab Bullet Blender 5E Gold + with the 2.0mL adapters)[https://robertslab.github.io/resources/protocols/protocol-bullet_blender/] (1min at speed 12, 5 min rest, 5 times).
+I followed the protocol from [ZymoBIOMICS DNA MiniPrep Kit (D4300)](https://www.zymoresearch.com/products/zymobiomics-dna-miniprep-kit), and used the [Roberts Lab Bullet Blender 5E Gold + with the 2.0mL adapters](https://robertslab.github.io/resources/protocols/protocol-bullet_blender/) (1min at speed 12, 5 min rest, 5 times).

 The DNA is eluted in 50ul of water and stored in the middle -80C in FTR.
 The remaining 1/2 filters of each sample is also in the middle -80C in FTR.